Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 VSCode is very helpful for editing you source code.
 Compiling is usually done from the command-line (cmd on Windows or a terminal in Linux), but you can do it also from within VSCode by opening up a New Terminal.

 > Hint: Whenever you want to search for a procedure (say for example parse_int) in the Jai modules, open VS-code in that folder, select Edit / Find in Files (or the equivalent in your code editor) and fill in `parse_int ::` in the search field.
 This will only find the definition of parse_int, not all the cases where it is called.
+In a Linux terminal you can also use `grep -rn 'parse_int ::'`.

 ### 2.3.3 How to edit, build and run a Jai program in VS-Code through CodeRunner